Cambridge Five: John Cairncross

 A few sources, however, believe that the "fifth man" was Victor Rothschild, 3rd Baron Rothschild.
 In his book The Fifth Man, Roland Perry asserts this claim.
 After the book was published, former KGB controller Yuri Modin denied ever having named Rothschild as "any kind of Soviet agent".
 Modin's own book's title clarifies the name of all five of the Cambridge spy group: My Five Cambridge Friends: Burgess, Maclean, Philby, Blunt, and Cairncross by Their KGB Controller.
-Since Rothschild had died prior to publication of the Perry book, the family was unable to start a libel action.
+Since Rothschild had died prior to the publication of the Perry book, the family was unable to start a libel action.

 In a 1991 interview with The Mail on Sunday, Cairncross explained how he had forwarded information to Moscow during WWII and boasted that it "helped the Soviets to win that battle (the Battle of Kursk) against the Germans".
 Cairncross did not view himself as one of the Cambridge Five, insisting that the information he sent to Moscow was not harmful to Britain and that he had remained loyal to his homeland.
-Unlike many other spies, he was never charged for passing information to Moscow.
+Unlike many other spies, he was never charged with passing information to Moscow.